-Cutting emissions, saving energy, buying and investing in clean and renewable energy resources while saving money is becoming an integral part of the strategic mindset for everyone.
-Governments are offering various incentives to companies for going green in different forms: UK government offers a variety of environmental taxes, reliefs and schemes for businesses, while the US government offers incentives in the form of tax incentives, such as tax credits and rebates with many others.
+Cutting emissions, saving energy, buying and investing in clean and renewable energy resources while saving money has become an integral part of the strategic mindset for everyone.
+Governments are offering various incentives to companies for going green in different forms: the UK government offers a variety of environmental taxes, reliefs, and schemes for businesses, while the US government offers incentives in the form of tax incentives, such as tax credits and rebates with many others.

 Apps for environmentally aware and app loving millennials

 However, a huge role in going green has been played by us, customers.
 By becoming eco-minded, and increasing the demand for environmentally friendly products, companies can postpone going green, but they cannot ignore it.
 The Nielsen Company study, from 2015, states that millennials and gen-z are willing to spend more on products that are environmentally friendly.

 Environmental Apps are mobile applications created with the intention of encouraging environmentally friendly behavior such as reducing the use of non-reusable materials, recycling, and increasing the level of use of materials that are eco-friendly.